ThierrySans/CSCD27/tutorials/01/README.md

 1. What is the difference between safety and security?

-2. Complete the security theatre diagram by adding a caption each arrow?
+2. Complete the security theatre diagram by adding a caption verb on each arrow?

 <div class="screenshot"><img src="media/security-theatre.png" alt="Main"/></div>